Financial aid is now closed for the 2018-2019 school year.

-Thanks to the generosity of our Board Members and benefactors, DePaul College Prep is able to offer academic scholarships and need based financial aid.
+Thanks to the generosity of our board members and benefactors, DePaul College Prep offers academic scholarships and need based financial aid.
 Students who score 80 or above on the entrance exam will be eligible for an academic scholarship.

-November 13, 2017: DePaul Prep is pleased to announce an increase in our Academic Scholarships offered to incoming freshmen who test at DePaul College Prep on December 2, 2017 and score between 80 - 99 on the High School Placement Test (Entrance Exam).
+DePaul Prep is pleased to announce an increase in our Academic Scholarships offered to incoming freshmen who tested at DePaul College Prep and scored between 80 - 99 on the High School Placement Test (Entrance Exam).
 Please see below for the significant increase to our Academic Scholarships for the Class of 2022:

 Need based financial aid is available through the following process: